 Buying on credit, over time, is very popular these days.
 Yet once in a while, a bill has a mistake on it.
 What can you do when your credit card bill has a mistake?

-Federal law protects you if your credit bill has a mistake on it.
-The law covers credit accounts like:
+The federal Fair Credit Billing Act protects you if your credit bill has a mistake on it.
+This includes:

 - Credit cards and bank cards you can use anywhere.

 - Store cards and charge accounts which you can use at only one store.